lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     __Flash Address:__ `0x0`

+TODO: How to flash firmware with xPack OpenOCD

 _Why is the firmware 6.4 MB in size when the build log shows that the cross-compiler output (`text`) is 238 KB?_

 Because `pinetime-app.out` is an [__ELF File__](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
 It contains the firmware image as well as the debugging symbols.